 New user-defined variables and functions of one through five variables may

-be declared and used anywhere, including on the plot
+be declared and used anywhere, including on the plot command itself.

 User-defined function syntax: